asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 tmctl create trigger --target unified-orders-target --eventTypes io.triggermesh.httppoller.event
 ```

+Now take a look at the RedPanda console and you should see all orders arriving on the `unified-orders topic`.
+You can send more orders into GCP Pub/Sub and AWS SQS and see them get routed to the Kafka topic.

 ## Wrap-up

-We quickly piped events from multiple AsyncAPI channels into a single Kafka topic.
+In this post, we piped events from multiple AsyncAPI channels into a single Kafka topic.
 By pairing AsyncAPI with TriggerMesh, we can generate the TriggerMesh source components that will ingest and centralize the events into a broker.
 From there, we can start creating routes to deliver filtered sets of events to different targets.
-We did this with a Kafka target, but there are [many other Kafka targets available](https://docs.triggermesh.io/targets/kafka/).
+We did this with a Kafka target, but there are [many other targets available](https://docs.triggermesh.io/targets/).

 If you wanted to take this example further, you could implement some [JSON transformations](https://docs.triggermesh.io/transformation/jsontransformation/) that would standardize legacy order formats coming from some of the sources or could customize the format for a specific consumer on a new Kafka topic (as shown in the initial diagram).
 You could also model other parts of the architecture with their own AsyncAPI definitions.

 Oh and one more thing, try the `tmctl dump` command.
 It will produce Kubernetes manifests that you can deploy onto a Kubernetes cluster [with TriggerMesh installed](https://docs.triggermesh.io/installation/kubernetes-yaml/) and run these event flows as a Kubernetes-native application.

 Head to [AsyncAPI.com](https://www.asyncapi.com/) to learn more about AsyncAPI, and the [TriggerMesh quickstart](https://docs.triggermesh.io/get-started/quickstart/) if you want to try out `tmctl` for yourself.
-You can also reach the [TriggerMesh community on Slack](https://join.slack.com/t/triggermesh-community/shared_invite/zt-1kngevosm-MY7kqn9h6bT08hWh8PeltA) if you want to speak to engineers there directly.
+You can also reach the [TriggerMesh community on Slack](https://join.slack.com/t/triggermesh-community/shared_invite/zt-1kngevosm-MY7kqn9h6bT08hWh8PeltA), we'd love to hear from you!